guitaruser/gradient-loader/README.md

-# gradient loader using HTML and CSS
+# Gradient loader using HTML and CSS
 DEMO -> <a href="https://guitaruser.github.io/gradient-loader/">Tap here</a>